naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ## Current alternatives to LC interviews: Take-Homes

 On one hand, we have LeetCode.
 On the other, we have Take-Home Assessments.
-Previously, I used to think of these assessments as the solution, but I've found the solution to be wonky at best, and actually worse than LeetCode interviews in the average case.
+Previously, I used to think of these assessments as a superior solution, but after this last round of interviews, I've found it to be wonky at best, and worse than LeetCode interviews in the average case.

-Honorable Mention: No whiteboard interviews.
+#### What they get right

+* They allow the interviewee the flexibility to do the interview over a longer period of time, so the "time crunch" isn't a factor.
+Given the amount of time, a candidate can usually build and present a higher quality solution, which is analogous to the work they would do on the job.
+* They are usually more pragmatic in nature, testing a coder's ability to demonstrate knowledge in various areas (like design patterns, documentation, testing, architecture decisions) that would be hard to communicate effectively in the span of an hour long interview.

+#### What they get wrong

+* They are higher effort for both parties.
+Because of the asynchronous nature of these projects, getting clarifications on ambiguous wording via email can take anywhere from a couple hours to a few days, throwing you off your groove if you're coding the assessment.
+Candidates are usually interviewing with a handful of companies at a time, and these take-homes take a disproportionate amount of time when compared a quick LeetCode style interview.
+For the engineers reviewing these projects, if you work at a company where you might have a few hundred candidates, this does not scale.
+You can't review them all.
+* Because they take place over a longer period of time, they can often balloon in scope.
+Some companies give lengthy projects as a way to judge efficacy, and there isn't a good standard on what a candidate should and shouldn't accept.
+The ambiguity makes it difficult for a candidate to know how much to invest, especially if they are interviewing with a few companies at once.
+Whats the time frame?
+3 hours?
+6?
+Should I have a full test suite as well?
+Not having a clear time frame can muddle the results, making it difficult for interviewers to get a good litmus test, while making some candidates choose an "incorrect" amount of time on the project.

+In my own experience, I found myself actually wanting to do a LeetCode interview after getting rejected by a company after doing their take home.
+For me, doing that one programming project took the span of scheduling and completing about 3 LC style phone screens.
+It's just not a good use of my time.

+However, for some people, this is still a great way to interview, and for the companies offering it, I applaud you for not cargo culting.
+If this is your jam, I would highly recommend taking a look at [the list of companies that don't do whiteboard interviews.](https://github.com/poteto/hiring-without-whiteboards)

 # Introducing a new style of Engineering Interviews